Nature + Nurture in the Inclusive Workplace

 By considering the three together, we can begin to craft environments that are not just primed to support hybrid work, but ones that set the stage for inclusive workplaces of the future.

 The experience and performance of the workplace is better for it, too.
 As we take steps to better align the office with a greater range of physical abilities, we’re witnessing the evolution and reinvention of several tech office staples.
 Banquette seating, previously tucked away in nooks, is literally coming out of the woodwork to be more accessible to wheelchair users and a variety of body shapes and sizes.
 Conference room furniture, often rectangular tables oriented to a wall-mounted monitors, is morphing shape to provide better visibility and maneuvering ability.
-In our pursuit of inclusive hybrid collaboration spaces, universal design is helping point the way.
+In our pursuit of more inclusive hybrid collaboration, universal design is helping point the way.

 Spaces that are designed to accommodate neurodiversity are evolving in exciting ways as well.
 Libraries, once nice-to-have amenities in tech workplaces, take on heightened importance as tech-free, distraction-free zones.
 This is incredibly important to the productivity and happiness of neurodiverse employees for whom workplace distractions are a real impediment to their work experience.
 Wellness rooms, once loosely programmed areas for mental health and spirituality, find new life and new definition as sensory spaces for everyone, including neurodivergent workers.
 By creating experiences with sound, sight, and smell, these spaces provide exciting opportunities for escape and calm — often with the help of tunable lighting and manipulatable AV technologies.

-Consideration 2: Impact of the Environment on the Individual
+Nurture: The Impact of the Environment